bastibe/SoundCard/README.md

 ## Known Issues:

 * macOS/coreaudio currently does not record the first block correctly.
 The reason for this is still unknown.
+* Linux/pulseaudio sometimes shows many spurious microphones, some of which seem to be USB sound cards that have been disconnected.
+Obviously, these microphones won't work.
+The default microphone should work, though.
+* Linux/pulseaudio does not report nice device names yet.
+This will be improved in the future.
+* All sound cards use all channels at all times.
+Proper channel mapping will be implemented in the future.
+* Error messages often report some internal CFFI/backend errors.
+This will be improved in the future.
+* Documentation is not great yet.
+This will be improved in the future.

 ## License